 - Tidepool in North Carolina’s only natural rocky outcrop

-2017 Open Water SCUBA Camp Dates:
+2024 Open Water SCUBA Camp Dates:

 Coastal North Carolina is surrounded by rich marine ecosystems that countless aquatic species call home.
 From the expansive Atlantic Ocean, with its miles of white sand beaches on barrier islands to the fluctuating and dynamic salt marsh habitats, Sea Turtle Camp gives you the opportunity to explore and study these amazing ecosystems in depth.
-We strive to provide teenagers with the opportunity to learn more about marine biology and conservation through hands-on, feet-wet experiential educational.
+We strive to provide teenagers with the opportunity to learn more about marine biology and conservation through hands-on, feet-wet experiential education.
 Campers get the extraordinary opportunity to participate in some amazing daily activities designed to teach them through experience instead of out of a textbook.

-During this amazing adventure you will:
+During this amazing adventure, you will: